MicrosoftDocs/quantum-docs/articles/provider-rigetti.md

 All Rigetti **hardware**, that is, live QPU targets, support the execution of QIR compliant jobs with the [QIR Base Profile, v1](https://github.com/qir-alliance/qir-spec) as `rigetti.qir.v1`.

-### Selecting the Right Input Format
+### Selecting the right input format

 Should you use Quil or QIR?
 It comes down to your end use case.
-QIR is more accessible for many users; Quil is more powerful today.
+QIR is more accessible for many users, while Quil is more powerful today.

 If you're using Qiskit, Q#, or another toolkit that supports QIR generation, and your application works on Rigetti targets via Azure Quantum, then QIR is right for you!
 QIR has a rapidly evolving specification, and Rigetti will continue to increase support for more advanced QIR programs as time passes.
 What can't be compiled today may well compile tomorrow.